Great-Side-Projects/kafka/README.md

 ## Usage

 ### Easy way:
-Go to `http://localhost:8090/` and you can see the UI to manage the kafka.
+- Go to `http://localhost:8090/` and you can see the UI to manage the kafka.
+- Go to `http://localhost:9021/` and you can see the Control Center to manage the kafka.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>